PandaDoc/pandadoc-openapi-specification/README.md

 # PandaDoc OpenAPI Specifications
-This repository contains [OpenAPI specifications](https://www.openapis.org/) for PandaDoc API.
+This repository contains [OpenAPI specifications](https://www.openapis.org/) for the PandaDoc API.

-## What can you do with openapi file?
+## What can you do with the OpenAPI file?

-Use an OpenAPI file to build the SDK for  the language you need using some services, e.g. [OpenAPi-Generator](Https://openapi-generator.tech)
+Use our OpenAPI file to build the SDK for the language you need with the help of an appropriate service.

 ## Releases

-See the "Releases" tab for version information.
+See the Releases tab for version information.

 ## Support